Chinese tea culture: Buddhism and tea

 Tea-Leaf Container with gold geese, from Famen temple.

 This habit was in turn imitated by others, and became a custom.
 From Zou, Qi, Cang and Di [places in Shandong, where Mount Tai is located, and neighboring Hebei province] it gradually spread to the capital.
 Many shops making and selling tea opened in the markets, and people, whether religious or lay, pay money to drink it.
 The tea arrives in a constant stream of boats and carts from Jiang and Huai [in the south], and is piled up in mountains, with many different types.
 In this way, a tea drinking culture, which was mainly centered in the south, was widely transmitted to the north through Buddhist channels.
 Famen Temple (Xi'an) was one important Buddhist monastery that was associated with tea culture.
 A cache of imperial grade teaware and tea tools were found in this temple.

 It was also during the Tang that Japanese Buddhist monks visited China and returned home with tea.
 The most famous figures who first introduced Chinese tea to Japan are Saichō (who stayed at Fulong Temple, Mount Tai.) and Kūkai (who stayed at Ximing Temple, Chang'an).
 The first recorded cultivation of tea in Japan was by Saichō, who planted some tea plants at Mt Hiei.
 Similarly, Buddhist monks also brought tea to Korea during this era and Korean tea history is closely connected to the history of Korean Buddhism and its links with Chinese Buddhist tea drinking communities.
-Korean histories like Samkuk-yusa and Samkuk-sagi also indicate that Korean royals were drinking tea by the 7th century, which was mostly sourced from China.
+Korean histories like and also indicate that Korean royals were drinking tea by the 7th century, which was mostly sourced from China.